Ph.D., Brandeis Univ. (1995)

 B.A., Ouachita Baptist Univ.
 (1984)

 Johnny E. Williams is the author of African-American Religion

 and the Civil Rights Movement in Arkansas (University Press of Mississippi

-protest among African-Americans.
+protest among African-Americans while the latter investigates the complex role racialized culture plays in delimiting how genome researchers think about human genetic variation.
 He is the author of numerous articles examining culture’s role in politics, social movement mobilization and scientific

-Genomics (Lexington Press) examines the complex role racialized culture plays in delimiting how genome researchers think about human genetic variation; The Persistence of White Sociology (Palgrave Macmillan) investigating how conventional sociology as a theory, method and ideology functions to ensure the viability of systemic racism.
+He is also currently writing The Persistence of White Sociology (Palgrave Macmillan) which explores how conventional sociology as a theory, method and ideology functions to ensure the viability of systemic racism.